Eloy Jiménez Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.

-- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.71).
+- The Mariners have a 3.71 team ERA that ranks second among all league pitching staffs.

-- Mariners pitchers combine to allow 134 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (135 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.